eclipse-archived/ceylon-lang.org/documentation/1.1/ide/install.md

 You'll need a clean installation of [Eclipse 4.4 (Luna)][eclipse] or of [Eclipse 4.3 (Kepler)][eclipse].

-## Java 7 requirement
+## Java 7+ requirement

-The Eclipse platform must itself be executing on Java 7.
+The Eclipse platform must itself be executing on Java 7 or 8.
 Ceylon IDE is not compatible with Java 6 or earlier.

-- Mac OS users _must_ make Java 7 the default virtual machine using the `Java Preferences` application located in `/Applications/Utilities`.
-- Other OS users can select the Java 7 VM in [eclipse.ini][eclipseini] if necessary.

-_It is not enough to just choose JDK 7 from Installed JREs in Eclipse Preferences!_

 ## Installing the Ceylon plugin from the update site